 Toward a New Meaning of Mental Health

 Perhaps it is time for a new definition of sanity and thus mental health.
 Perhaps we in the West are still reacting to the darkness of the middle ages with its religious persecution, superstition, and disease, and the salvation that science and rational thought brought during the enlightenment.
 We may have needed to swing far into the left-brain rational mind to counteract the ignorance of the time, however it may also be time to loosen our grip a little and reexamine our definition of sanity.
 There are many ways of knowing, and if we are to include wisdom, which someone once wisely called “knowledge filtered through the heart,” within the definition of sanity, we must include all aspects of what it means to be human.
 We must also include an understanding that reality is incomprehensibly greater and far more diverse than the socially constructed box of normalcy that we often adhere to.
-Perhaps as we learn and grow as beings both the truth and sanity are fluid and ever expanding.
-I see it as our job as a society and especially those in mental health to continually explore and update a working definition of mental health.
+As we learn and evolve as conscious beings both the truth and sanity are fluid and ever expanding.
+I see it as our job as a society, and especially those in mental health, to continually explore and update a working definition of sanity.
 In this way we leave the limits of human evolution open with no ceiling to the heights of true mental health.

 I leave you with my working definition of sanity: